g-male/darin-portfolio/content/capturing/editorial/kait-in-jil-sanders-for-knock-twice.md

 postyear: "2021"
 contentdesc: Editorial
 ---
-Kait wearing Jil Sanders, Evisu shot and post-production for Knock Twice.
+Kait wearing Evisu, and Jil Sanders shot and post-production for Knock Twice.